ryanmaxwell/UIActionSheet-Blocks/README.md

 ## Requirements

-ARC - so iOS 4.3 or later
+Blocks - so iOS 4.0 and later.
+Compatible with both ARC and traditional retain/release code.

 ## Usage